mujahidniaz/event_stream_data_pipline/README.md

     4. Run Producer – It will start the producer for the Apache Kafka
     5. Run Consumer – It will start the Java Based Consumer for Apache Kafka
     6. Go to \Even_Fire_DOTNET\Even_Fire\bin\Debug Run Event Fire – It will simulate the event firing to producer by reading from the file
-    7. Go to http://localhost:4000/ and you following web based (screenshot below) front end will show up where you can see the reports.
+    7. Go to http://localhost:4000/ and web based  front end will show up where you can see the reports.
+## Demo Video
-    8. Please go to watch a live working Demo https://youtu.be/WCJk0pPsuSg on Youtube (Must)
+   Please go to watch a live working Demo https://youtu.be/WCJk0pPsuSg on Youtube (Must)